Successful selling is a transfer of enthusiasm, not a transfer of product knowledge.

 Apple vs. Samsung is another example.
 Apple has done an excellent job appealing to peoples’ emotions to command a premium price.
 Samsung phones, often with superior specs, appeal more to logic.

 “Do you want to be a Nordstrom or a Wal Mart?”
 Dantzler asked.
 “Neither one is inherently bad, but you have to choose one.
 You can’t be both.
-If you want to sell for full price, you need to build a relationship.”
+If you want to Continue reading “Selling Requires More Than Product Knowledge”